lolidaquebrada/lolidaquebrada/README.md

 ### Hello everyone.
-my name is Valdecir,
+my name is Valdecir.

-I have 15 years,
+I have 15 years.

-There's a person who doesn't want to forgive me
+There's a person who doesn't want to forgive me.

+recomendo assistir o filme até o último homem.

+o choro pode durar uma noite mas a alegria vem pela manhã.
 <!--
 **loli da quebrada/loli da quebrada** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.